mapaction/geocint-runner/DOCUMENTATION.md

 `/your_working_directory/geocint/make.lock` is a special temporary file that is created automatically after the pipeline starts and is deleted after the pipeline ends.
 Bash uses the make.lock file to avoid duplicating a running pipeline.

-### User schemas in database

-User schemas can be used for a separate pipeline and dev data.
-Run [scripts/create_geocint_user.sh](scripts/create_geocint_user.sh) to initialize the user schema.

-`sudo scripts/create_geocint_user.sh [username]`

-This is a script for adding user role and schema to geocint database.
-If no username is provided, it will be prompted.
-User roles are added to the geocint_users group role.
-You need to add the following line to pg_hba.conf.

-`local   gis +geocint_users  trust`

 ### How to analyse build time for targets